CMSgov/redhat-enterprise-linux-8-stig-baseline/Developent_and_Testing.md

 - **SRG_ID**: This is the unique identifier of the SRG requirement.
 These indexes, like the STIG Rule IDs, also show their parent-child relationship.
 For example: 'SRG-OS-000480-GPOS-00227'.
 - **[Common Correlation Identifier](https://public.cyber.mil/stigs/cci/) (CCI)**: The Control Correlation Identifier (CCI) provides a standard identifier and description for each of the singular, actionable statements that comprise an IA control or IA best practice.
 For example: 'CCI-000366'.
 - **Rule ID (rid)**: The Rule ID has two parts separated by the `r` in the string - ('SV-230221) and (r858734_rule)'.
 The first part remains unique within the major version of a Benchmark document, while the latter part of the string is updated each time the 'Rule' is updated 'release to release' of the Benchmark.
 For example: 'SV-230221r858734_rule'.
 - **STIG ID (stig_id)**: Many testing tools and testing results tools use this ID - vs the Rule ID - to display each of the individual results of a Benchmark validation run.
 For example: 'RHEL-08-010000'.

-Examples are the DISA STIG Viewer, Nessus Audit Scans and Open SCAP client.
+Examples include: DISA STIG Viewer, Nessus Audit Scans and the Open SCAP client.
 - **Group Title (gtitle)**: This is essentially the SRG ID but is a holdover data value from the old Vulnerability Management System.
 For example:  'SRG-OS-000480-GPOS-00227'.